GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 **Key Achievements:**

-- Designed and built a temporary internal form builder tool that was used across ~20 clients to drive compliance processes while our main engineering team finished migrating our product's frontent from Django to React
+- Designed and built an internal form builder tool that was used across ~20 clients to drive compliance processes while our main engineering team finished migrating our product's frontend from Django to React
 - Designed and built a bespoke dashboard and end-to-end API integration for one of the largest independent insurance brokerages to handle one of their re-insurance process
 - Attended to business meetings and discoveries to understand client needs and built automated processes, API and database integrations using the company's software